mhx/dwarfs/README.md

     sys     3m9.115s

 So in this comparison, `mkdwarfs` is more than 4 times faster than `mksquashfs`.
-In total CPU time, it's actually 7 times faster.
+In total CPU time, it's actually 7 times less CPU resources.

     $ ls -l perl-install.*fs
     -rw-r--r-- 1 mhx users  555118147 Nov 24 23:27 perl-install.dwarfs
     -rw-r--r-- 1 mhx users 4748902400 Nov 25 00:37 perl-install.squashfs

-In terms of compression ratio, the DwarFS file system is more than 8 times smaller than the SquashFS file system.
-With DwarFS, the content has been compressed down to 1.1% (!) of its original size.
+In terms of compression ratio, the **DwarFS file system is more than 8 times smaller than the SquashFS file system**.
+With DwarFS, the content has been **compressed down to 1.1% (!) of its original size**.

 DwarFS also features an option to recompress an existing file system with a different compression algorithm.
 This can be useful as it allows relatively